TKobina/CoReMan/README.md

     * https://github.com/imthenachoman/How-To-Secure-A-Linux-Server
   * Shifting to use something other than pid's for url's, or using uui7 for record url's (resolved by using authentication, to a degree?)
   * Implement shared ownership, viewing of records?
-  * FIGURE OUT HOW TO CHECK ALL RECORDS FOR USER?
-IS OWNERSHIP INHERITED??

 * ORGANIZATION
   * Move js script to prevent file upload via ActionText/Trix from /views/entities/edit.html.erb to somewhere more appropriate